 Poetry & The Senses

-Poetry & the Senses creates meaningful opportunities for engagement, research, and collaboration.
-Begun in January 2020, this multi-year initiative explores the relevance and urgency of lyrical making and storytelling in times of political crisis, and the value of engaging the senses as an act of care, mindfulness, and resistance.
+Poetry & the Senses created meaningful opportunities for engagement, research, and collaboration.
+Begun in January 2020 and sunsetted in 2023, this multi-year initiative explored the relevance and urgency of lyrical making and storytelling in times of political crisis, and the value of engaging the senses as an act of care, mindfulness, and resistance.

 line